ricardo123321/JavaScripts-Capstone/README.md

 * add more enemies
 * save the score online
-* add more difficult as the game progresses
+* make the game more difficult as the game progresses

 ### Live Demo